 It started out as a fantasy.

-An editor at an esteemed publishing house contacted me and asked if I had a book for them.
+An editor at an esteemed publishing house contacted me and asked if I had a book for him.
 He admired my previous work and wanted me on their list.
-The timing was right and I did have a book, so I was soon signing a contract that gave me an advance big enough to pay for my wedding.
+I was flattered and thrilled.
+The timing was perfect because I did have a book, so I was soon signing a contract that gave me an advance big enough to pay for my upcoming wedding.

 And then things went south.
-The editing process was fine until the day before I left for a book tour in Germany when the editor told me the book was being moved up a season because the publisher loved it.
-Ordinarily that would have been great news, but he asked me to correct the edited manuscript and get it back to him (via email) in two weeks.
+The editing process was fine until the day before I left for a book tour in Germany and the editor told me the book was being moved up a season because the publisher loved it.
+Ordinarily that would have been great news, since in-house excitement is crucial to launching a book.
+But he asked me to correct the edited manuscript and get it back to him (via email) in the next two weeks.

-I explained that I was on a tightly scheduled book tour the next two weeks, doing daily events and would be in transit when I wasn’t speaking and reading.
+I explained that I was leaving for a tightly-scheduled book tour, doing daily events and would be in transit when I wasn’t speaking and reading.
+Moreover, tours were exhausting and I didn’t feel I’d have the focus required for reviewing the book.
 I also worked on a PC and didn’t have a laptop, which would mean going to internet cafes.

 He insisted.
-When I got to Germany I discovered that even if I tried to squeeze in some time at an internet cafe every day, there was no way I could work on German keypads because they laid out differently and very confusing.
+I thought, okay, I have to try.
+But when I got to Germany I discovered that even if I tried to squeeze in some time at an internet cafe every day, there was no way I could work on German keyboards because they were laid out differently and very confusing.
 My emails home were garbled and I didn’t want to risk any errors creeping into the book.

-To my horror, when I got the book back in page proofs, there was one passage that was repeated.
+To my dismay, when I got the book back in page proofs, there was one passage that was repeated.
 I deleted the repetition while making other minor corrections.
-Back home, I got a call from the publisher telling me that it would be too expensive to re-do the book since it had gone too far in the publishing process.
+But when I got back home after the tour, the publisher himself called to tell me that it would be too expensive to re-do the book since it had gone too far in the publishing process.
 He refused to fix the problem.

 While I loved the book’s cover, I was mortified that it was being published with a glaring flaw.
-And even more so when a reviewer blamed me for letting the book appear like that.
+And then a reviewer blamed me for letting the book appear with a repetition.